vivek-shrikhande/easy-mql/docs/stages.md

             PUSH(title) AS titles;
 ) AS categorizedByPrice;
 ```

 ----

 ## GROUP BY

-Groups input documents by a specified identifier expression and applies the accumulator expression(s), if specified, to each group.
+Groups input documents by a specified identifier expression and applies the accumulator expression(s), if specified, to
+each group.
 Consumes all input documents and outputs one document per each distinct group.
-The output documents only contain the identifier field and, if specified, accumulated fields.
+The output documents only
+contain the identifier field and, if specified, accumulated fields.

 Link to MongoDB [$group](https://docs.mongodb.com/manual/reference/operator/aggregation/group).

+> [!NOTE]
+> User defined accumulator functions are not supported yet.

 ### Syntax